tribixbite/moonshine/README.md

   # Use useful-moonshine[jax-cuda] for jax on GPU
   ```

-* Test transcribing an audio file
+### 3. Try it out
+You can test Moonshine by transcribing the provided example audio file with the `.transcribe` function:

   ```shell
   python